erasmosoares/NLP-PSR/README.md

 ```

 In this step, we will train a Named Entity Recognition (NER) model using Spacy.
 The NER
-model will learn to recognize and classify entities such as person names, designations,
-organizations, phone numbers, emails, and websites from the labeled business card data.
+model will learn to recognize and classify entities such as person names, gains, date from the labeled slips data.

 ### 3.1 Spacy Installation and Model Initialization